Lamborghini 350 GT: Suspension

 The suspension was fully independent, with unequal-length wishbones and coilover shock absorbers.
 In the rear, the coilover assembly was located to the rear of the suspension wishbone mountings.
 The rear suspension wishbones were asymmetrical front-to-back, with an offset that brought the rear wheel hubs towards the spring mountings.
 This arrangement provided increased resistance to torsion and improved stability during acceleration and braking.
 Anti-roll bars were equipped on front and rear.

 Engine

 Quality control of the early 3464 cc engines was very high.
 Each one underwent tests for 24 hours on a Schenk Walge dynamometer, being run for the first 12 hours under electric power, and then with gasoline at increasing speeds, producing 280 hp-metric at 6500 rpm and 325 Nm of torque at 4500 rpm.
-A detailed analysis was made of its behavior before installation in the car for at least 500 kilometres of mixed-test running by Wallace.
+A detailed analysis was made of its behaviour before installation in the car for at least 500 kilometres of mixed-test running by Wallace.